DerekYang2/FluentDL/README.md

       <ul>
         <li>Lookup songs/albums from any of the four online sources</li>
         <li>Parse all tracks from an online link, with track/album/playlist links supported</li>
-        <li>Open songs/albums in preview sidebar to listen, download, or view metadata.</li>
+        <li>Open songs/albums in preview sidebar to listen, download, or view metadata and available sample rates/bit depths</li>
       </ul>
     </td>
   </tr>